buhrmi/buhrmi/README.md

 ### Hi there 👋

 I'm buhrmi.
-And some day I hope to make [interesting content on Twitch](https://twitch.tv/buhrmitv).
+Some day I hope to make [interesting content on Twitch](https://twitch.tv/buhrmitv).
 Come and say hi.

 ### Current projects